Ifrade1/algorithms2/README.md

 # algorithms

-Current Priorities:
+**_Current Priorities: _***

-Write insert function
+Write insert function <b/>

 Write main function

-Things to do:
+**things to do:**

-  *Create main function file
+ * Create main function file

-  *In main function, write a loop that scans in input, if string = command then excecute the command, else check next command, else spit out error for that line.
+  * In main function, write a loop that scans in input, if string = command then excecute the command, else check next command, else spit out error for that line.

-   *Create 1 file for all functions: insert, delete, search, min, max, predecessor, successor
+  * Create 1 file for all functions: insert, delete, search, min, max, predecessor, successor

-   *Write Makefile!!!!!
+  * Write Makefile!!!!!

 Insert function: if head points to null, then assign that leaf to header.